RichardGomer/chitemplate/README.md

 SIGCHI HTML/CSS Template
 ========================

-An attempt at implementing the SIGCHI paper template in HTML & Css.
+An attempt at implementing the SIGCHI paper template in HTML & CSS.

+Because it has to be less painful than doing it in Word...

 Implemented
 -----------